genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 If successful you will see a preparation tab appear in the Metadata Editor:

 ![image](doc-odm-user-guide/images/preparation-added.png)

+#### Cell metadata to Samples/Libraries/Preparations

+You can link the **Cell metadata group** to the **samples/libraries/preparation groups** using the endpoints:

+* Link to Samples

+  **Path:** POST `/api/v1/as-curator/integration/link/cell/group/{sourceId}/to/sample/group/{targetId}`

+* Link to Libraries

+  **Path:** POST `/api/v1/as-curator/integration/link/cells/group/{sourceId}/to/library/group/{targetId}`

+* Link to Preparations

+  **Path:** POST `/api/v1/as-curator/integration/link/cells/group/{sourceId}/to/preparation/group/{targetId}`

+For `sourceId` field provide accession of your Cell metadata group.

+For `targetId` field provide accession of selected Sample, Library, or Preparation group where Cell metadata should be linked.

+Cell metadata will be linked if there are matches between `batch` values in Cell metadata and `Sample Source ID` for Samples, `Library ID` for Libraries, and `Preparation ID` for Preparations.

+If successful you will find the Cells via `GET /api/v1/as-curator/cells/by/group/{id}` API endpoint.

 ### Working with the jobExecId
 The following endpoints allow you to manage and inspect jobs using the jobExecId, which is returned after initiating an asynchronous import task.